Atmospheric Radiation Measurement Climate Research Facility US Department of Energy

 The ArcticShark is an uncrewed aerial system used to obtain in situ atmospheric measurements.

-Previously deployed, the DataHawk II small unmanned aerial systems (sUAS) were the first sUAS at the AAF and were built by the University of Colorado, Boulder.
+Previously deployed, the DataHawk II small uncrewed aerial systems (sUAS) were the first sUAS at the AAF and were built by the University of Colorado, Boulder.
 The DataHawk II weighed 3 pounds (1.3 kilograms) with a wingspan of 3 feet (1 meter) and had a static payload measuring location, altitude, pressure, temperature, humidity, wind speed, and surface temperature.
 The DataHawk IIs were flown from 2016 to 2018 before the AAF discontinued use.
 Meteorological data from the DataHawk are available in ARM’s Data Discovery.

 Tethered Balloon Systems